 At the beginning of our Engineering Unit, we studied Towers – where the goal is to build a structure as tall as possible.
 In this session, we work to build a structure that’s as strong as possible.
 You can read the full Structures Lesson Plan here.
 In this post, I’ll just share some samples of materials we use in our buildings.

 For this method, you can use toothpicks with marshmallows or gum drops, grapes or cheese cubes.
+(We use “spicy gum drops” because the kids don’t eat more than one of those!)
 Kids can build as simple or complex as they like.

 By cutting slits in cardboard, you can create interlocking pieces that make much sturdier buildings than if you just stacked the cardboard.
+I recommend the first method shown below – the round TP tubes are hard for kids to assemble.
 (You can also help your child notice how many building toys lock together in some way: Legos, Lincoln Logs….)

 I’m also intrigued by this project from Fairy Dust – punching holes in TP tubes and using straws (or pencils or dowels or tinker toys) to hold them together.